Australia's Telstra buys Pacnet, expands Asia presence cheaply

-SYDNEY Australia's Telstra Corp Ltd said it will buy undersea cable firm, Pacnet Ltd, from its private equity owners for (447 million pounds) , paying less than analysts expected while boosting its Asia presence dramatically.
+SYDNEY Australia's Telstra Corp Ltd (TLS.AX) said it will buy undersea cable firm, Pacnet Ltd, from its private equity owners for $697 million, paying less than analysts expected while boosting its Asia presence dramatically.

 The deal gives Australia's largest telecom company instant revenue from Internet service carriers using Hong Kong and Singapore-based Pacnet's 28,000-mile submarine network, the world's biggest.
 Pacnet cables stretch from China to the rest of Asia and across the Pacific to California.